temporalio/documentation/docs/explanation/workflow-execution-properties.md

 ---
 id: workflow-execution-properties
-title: What are Workflow Execution properties?
+title: What are all the properties of a Workflow Execution?
 sidebar_label: Workflow Execution properties
 ---